 LegalAssist conducts the necessary research and prepares the pleadings.
 Pedro studies the motion for summary judgment provided by LegalAssist and wins the case.
 Pedro bills the client at Pedro’s regular rate, which is much less than the large firm, and the client is thrilled.
 Pedro has his overhead covered and has learned another way to use the digital age to succeed.

 The following week, Pedro has a motion due in another case.
 Pressed for time and still exuberant about the patent win, he learns that Chat GBT is even faster and less expensive than LegalAssist.
-He feeds the facts of the case into Chat GBT and has it prepare motion thereby speeding up his process and eliminating the need to deal with Legal Assist.
+He feeds the facts of the case into Chat GBT and has it prepare a motion thereby speeding up his process and eliminating the need to deal with Legal Assist.
 He files the motion, bills the client at his regular rate, and feels great about how his embrace of technology has rendered his practice increasingly efficient and lucrative.